← All writing

 Comments are open.
 I plan to read them.
 If something in a post is wrong, or you've seen the same thing from a better angle, I genuinely want to know.

 That's it for the intro.
-The other posts carry the technical weight; this one was just to set the voice, introduce my reasons for doing this, and set the stakes.
+The other posts carry the technical weight; this one was just to set the voice and the stakes.
 Go drag a slider.

 Comments